-Girl Effect is a not for profit creative social enterprise whose mission is to create a New Normal with and for girls.
+Girl Effect is a not-for-profit creative social enterprise whose mission is to create a New Normal with and for girls.
 Originally launched by NIKE Foundation, Girl Effect became independent in September 2015, continuing to focus on breaking the inter-generational poverty cycle by empowering adolescent girls.
 Girl Effect builds locally rooted media brands that reframe the value of girls in society – the portfolio of regional brands and global platforms includes magazines, radio dramas, talk shows, and two-way digital content.

-Note: Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
+Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

 Received contributions: non-US$ contributions for 2000-2021 and Q1-Q2 2022 are expressed in US$ equivalents using the exchange rates on the dates of receipt.
 For 2014-2021 and Q1-Q2 2022 where contributions were hedged to mitigate currency risk exposure, these have been expressed using the rates applicable to the hedge agreement.